torstenknabe/dcjs11course/06-objects/readme.md

 anotherArray.push( anotherObject, myObject );
 ```

 If we shallow-copy `myObject`, the new object's properties of `b`, `c`, and `d` would all still just be references to the original objects.
-If we deep-copy `myObject`, then new objects for `someObject`, `someArray` will also be created.
-But this is a problem because `someArray` has references to `someObject` and `myObject` now, so those would also have to be duplicated.
-Now we have an infinite circular duplication problem.

 To shallow-copy an object, we can use `Object.assign()`, like so:

 ```js
 let newOjb = Object.assign({}, myObject)